The Bible and the Church Fathers on Eternal Hell, and Conscious, Eternal Torment

 1 John 3:14-15.

 This section covers about twenty+ individual Church Fathers, bishops, saints, or Christian writers from the early Church (from Barnabas and Clement's "Letters" in the first century to St. Augustine's writings in the early fifth century).
 After having collected and studied these patristic selections (my primary sources are Akin's The Fathers Know Best and Fr.
 Willis The Teachings of the Church Fathers along with commentary from Fr.
 Daley and others, etc) I discovered these writers are very clear about the eternity of hell, eternal fire, and eternal punishment (although not the precise 'nature' of these where Scripture itself does not provide the 'details').
-With the possibility of Origen (and those later influenced by his writings), there are NO 'conditionalists' or 'annihilationists' or 'universalists' among the Church Fathers.
-As unpleasant as the HELL doctrine is, it was a UNANIMOUS teaching of the Catholic Church, the Eastern Orthodox churches, most later Protestant communities, and the earliest Fathers, Bishops, and Saints.
+With the possibility of Origen (and those later influenced by his writings), there are NO 'conditionalists' or 'annihilationists' or strict 'universalists' among the Church Fathers.
+As unpleasant as the HELL doctrine is, it was a UNANIMOUS teaching of the Catholic Church, the Eastern Orthodox churches, most later Protestant communities, and especially the earliest Fathers, Bishops, and Saints.

 NOTE: Origen of Alexandria (c. third century AD) would have to be covered separately on his unorthodox teachings (i.e. the pre-existence of souls, and the 'apokatastasis' or universal reconciliation derived from his doctrine that all will eventually be saved).
 He has never been considered a 'Saint' of the Catholic Church for that reason (e.g. the 'Origenist' controversies of the later centuries).
 Fr.
 William Jurgens, in his classic three-volume work The Faith of the Early Fathers, describes Origen's teachings this way: